ObserveRTC/schemas/npm-lib/README.md

 --- | ---
-candidatePairId (**Mandatory**) | The unique identifier of the peer connection peerConnectionId (**Mandatory**) | The unique identifier of the peer connection transportId | The identifier of the transport the ice candidate pair is negotiated on localCandidateId | The unique identifier of the candidate the negotiated pair is selected at local side remoteCandidateId | The unique identifier of the candidate the negotiated pair is selected at remote side
+candidatePairId (**Mandatory**) | The unique identifier of the peer connection peerConnectionId (**Mandatory**) | The unique identifier of the peer connection label | The label associated to the peer connection transportId | The identifier of the transport the ice candidate pair is negotiated on localCandidateId | The unique identifier of the candidate the negotiated pair is selected at local side remoteCandidateId | The unique identifier of the candidate the negotiated pair is selected at remote side